IntersectMBO/plutus/plutus-benchmark/README.md

 output Plutus Core versions in a number of formats.
 See the built-in help information for details.

 For `marlowe`, the `marlowe-validators` program allows you to run benchmarks in certain folders and get a summary of results.
-See the [marlowe/README.md](./marlowe/README.md) for detail.
+See the [marlowe/README.md](./marlowe/README.md) for details.

 ### Criterion output